 Familiarise yourself with local legal and tax requirements.

 Failure to do so may result in great financial loss, damage to your company’s reputation and serious legal consequences.
 Some countries have extremely complicated legislation; therefore, it would be advisable to consult business expansion specialists prior to making any decisions.

 We cannot stress enough the importance of human resources in the process of going global.
 Whether you decide to transfer your current employees, hire independent contractors or local nationals, can predetermine how successful the entire project will be.

 Expanding globally can be stressful and overwhelming.
 It is essential you understand the factors that would make your business successful.
 Protect yourself from liabilities and unnecessary difficulties by partnering up with a company that understands potential risks and can ensure you 100% compliance.

-Bradford Jacobs combines years of expertise and unmatched service standards in European Employment, that will guarantee your business a compliant, cost-effective and stress-free transition into new markets.
+Bradford Jacobs combines years of expertise in strategic international business expansion, that will guarantee your business a compliant, cost-effective and stress-free transition into new markets.